-Although the Brønsted-Lowry & solvent system concepts greatly enlarged the view of acid-base chemistry, they remained?limited to the transfer parts of certain types of transfer rejoinders.
-Then in 1923 Gilbert N. Lewis put forward an even more general theory & well defined acids & bases in terms of electron pair interactions,?rendering acidbase chemistry even more extensive.
-The Lewis theory defines acid as electron pair?acceptor & base as electron pair donor The above definition applies not only to proton transfer rejoinders but also to a wide variety of non-proton involved interactions such as complex formation &?certain addition rejoinders.
-In the Lewis perspective the acid-base rejoinder is regarded? as formation of a new coordinate covalent bond which consists of the entire two electrons from the base used to share with the acid.
-This can be expressed in general form as: A + :B??A:B For example, A represents the Lewis acid, :B indicates the Lewis base (where the colon represents the lone pair of electrons), & the?final complex is the adduct A:B.An archetypal Lewis acid-base rejoinder is the rejoinder between ammonia?& a proton: H? +: NH? ?
-H-NH??
-In this case, the proton?(H?) acts as the Lewis acid, ammonia serves as the Lewis base, & the ammonium ion is the adduct.
-This illustrates that every Brønsted-Lowry acid is a Lewis acid, but?that the reverse is not true.The?Lewis theory neatly accounts for many rejoinders not involving proton transfer.
-As?an example, consider the rejoinder of boron trifluoride with ammonia: BF? +: NH? ?
-F?B-NH?
-Here, boron trifluoride is?a Lewis acid that steals an electron pair from the Lewis base, ammonia.
-There is?no proton transfer but the interaction is clearly acid-base when viewed through the Lewis lens.
-Coordination Chemistry: The Lewis Approach?4.1 The Interaction of Metal with Ligand Coordination chemistry is essentially based on the formation of metal-ligand complex e.g., Fe + 6:CN?
-[Fe(CN)?]?
-In this case,?the iron(III) ion acts as the Lewis acid & the cyanide ions are Lewis Bases.
-The product formed is a?Lewis adduct.Even some addition rejoinders in organic chemistry can?be viewed in this way with Lewis acid-base interactions.
-For example, the addition of hydrogen bromide to an?alkene:CH?=CH? + HBr?
-CH?-CH?Br The ?-bond of ethylene acts as a Lewis base?donating the electron pair to the hydrogen atom of HBr which behaves as a Lewis acid.
+Although the Brønsted-Lowry & solvent system concepts greatly enlarged the view of acid-base chemistry, they remained limited to the transfer parts of certain types of transfer rejoinders.
+Then in 1923 Gilbert N. Lewis put forward an even more general theory & well defined acids & bases in terms of electron pair interactions, rendering acid-base chemistry even more extensive.
+The Lewis theory defines acid as electron pair acceptor & base as electron pair donor The above definition applies not only to proton transfer rejoinders but also to a wide variety of non-proton involved interactions such as complex formation & certain addition rejoinders.
+In the Lewis perspective the acid-base rejoinder is regarded as formation of a new coordinate covalent bond which consists of the entire two electrons from the base used to share with the acid.
+This can be expressed in general form as: $A + :B \rightarrow A:B$ complex is the adduct A:B.An archetypal Lewis acid-base rejoinder is the rejoinder between ammonia & a proton: $H^+ + :NH_3 \rightarrow H-NH_3^+$

+For example, A represents the Lewis acid, :B indicates the Lewis base (where the colon represents the lone pair of electrons), & the final

+In this case, the proton (H^+) acts as the Lewis acid, ammonia serves as the Lewis base, & the ammonium ion is the adduct.
+This illustrates that every Brønsted-Lowry acid is a Lewis acid, but that the reverse is not true.
+The Lewis theory neatly accounts for many rejoinders not involving proton transfer.
+As an example, consider the rejoinder of boron trifluoride with ammonia: $BF_3 + :NH_3 \rightarrow F_3B-NH_3$

+Here, boron trifluoride is a Lewis acid that steals an electron pair from the Lewis base, ammonia.
+There is no proton transfer but the interaction is clearly acid-base when viewed through the Lewis lens.
+Coordination Chemistry: The Lewis Approach 4.1 The Interaction of Metal with Ligand Coordination chemistry is essentially based on the formation of metal-ligand complex e.g., Fe + 6 :CN \rightarrow [Fe(CN)6]3-

+In this case, the iron(III) ion acts as the Lewis acid & the cyanide ions are Lewis Bases.
+The product formed is a Lewis adduct.
+Even some addition rejoinders in organic chemistry can be viewed in this way with Lewis acid-base interactions.
+For example, the addition of hydrogen bromide to an alkene: $CH_2=CH_2+HBr \rightarrow CH_3-CH_2Br$

+The π -bond of ethylene acts as a Lewis base donating the electron pair to the hydrogen atom of HBr which behaves as a Lewis acid.

-Comparison & Integration of Acid-Base Theories Each of these acid-base theories contributes to our considerate?& works best in the right context.
-Fittingly, the simplest of?these, the Arrhenius theory - which is limited to dissociation in aqueous solution - provides an intuitive framework to Understand common laboratory rejoinders & is well suited for introductory chemistry.
-Because it is?based on hydroxide ions as the underlying foundation for basicity, it provides an intuitive model for explaining neutralization rejoinders.Brønsted-Lowry?theory is more inclusive & is based on proton transfer, which enables the use of nonaqueous solvents & explains the reactivity of materials like ammonia.
-The?conjugate acid-base pairs introduced by this definition can be used to systematically analyze acid-base equilibria & predict rejoinder directions.
-Such an approach is?mainly useful in biological chemistry, where proton transfer rejoinders are essential in enzyme functions & metabolic events.
+Comparison & Integration of Acid-Base Theories

+Each of these acid-base theories contributes to our considerate & works best in the right context.
+Fittingly, the simplest of these, the Arrhenius theory - which is limited to dissociation in aqueous solution - provides an intuitive framework to Understand common laboratory rejoinders & is well suited for introductory chemistry.
+Because it is based on hydroxide ions as the underlying foundation for basicity, it provides an intuitive model for explaining neutralization rejoinders.Brønsted-Lowry theory is more inclusive & is based on proton transfer, which enables the use of non-aqueous solvents & explains the reactivity of materials like ammonia.
+The conjugate acid-base pairs introduced by this definition can be used to systematically analyze acid-base equilibria & predict rejoinder directions.
+Such an approach is mainly useful in biological chemistry, where proton transfer rejoinders are essential in enzyme functions & metabolic events.